DeustoTech/AutoFlow/README.md

 ## Support ##
 --------------
 - Contact [Laura Arjona] @DeustoTech through email `laura.arjona` at deusto.es, [Girish Narayanswamy] @UW through email `girishvn` at uw.edu
 - Developed with Laura Arjona and Sergio, Hernandez, from the University of Deusto, Bilbao, Spain.
-Girish Narayanswamy from the University of Washington, Seattle, USA
+Girish Narayanswamy from the University of Washington, Seattle, USA, and Alfonso Bahillo, from the Universidad de Valladolid, Spain.

 - Collaborator: Dr. Elba Canelon, Puerta del Mar University Hospital, Cadiz, Spain.